xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 ### 3.8.4 Implementing the Lookahead Operator

 Recall from Section 3.5.4 that the Lex lookahead operator `/` in a Lex pattern `r1 / r2` is sometimes necessary, because the pattern `r1` for a particular token may need to describe some trailing context `r2` in order to correctly identify the actual lexeme.
-When converting the pattern `r1 / r2` to an NFA, we treat the `/` as if it were ε, so we do not actually look for a `/` on the input.
+When converting the pattern `r1 / r2` to an NFA, we treat the `/` as if it were €, so we do not actually look for a `/` on the input.
 However, if the NFA recognizes a prefix `xy` of the input buffer as matching this regular expression, the end of the lexeme is not where the NFA entered its accepting state.
 Rather the end occurs when the NFA enters a state `s` such that

-1. `s` has an ε-transition on the ( imaginary ) `/`,
+1. `s` has an €-transition on the ( imaginary ) `/`,

 2. There is a path from the start state of the NFA to state `s` that spells out x.